aktos-io/dcs-tools/README.md

 ##### Advanced actions:

-These tools are for advanced usage, use them with caution:
+Following tools are for advanced usage, use them with caution:

 ```bash
 ./dcs-tools/produce-bootable-disk    # produce a bootable disk from any backup folder